In October 1999, the State of Wisconsin enacted the most ambitious land use legislation in the past two decades.

 Losses around the state:

-- In northern Wisconsin, undeveloped lakes became an endangered species.
-Since the 1960s, about 60% of previously undeveloped lakes 10 acres and larger have been developed with one or more dwellings.
+-In northern Wisconsin, undeveloped lakes became endangered -since the 1960s, about 60% of previously undeveloped lakes 10 acres and larger have been developed with one or more dwellings.

-- Development pressure on the larger lakes has increased by 800% over the same time period.
+-Development pressure on the larger lakes increased by 800% over the same time period.
 According to a study conducted by the Wisconsin Department of Natural Resources, unless we change our development patterns, all currently undeveloped lakes over ten acres will be developed by 2025.

 By 1990, the land of Leopold, Nelson and Muir was slowly losing its identity, seemingly destined to become a sprawling suburb sandwiched between Chicago and Minneapolis.